- Travel and Places»

 This is a place for bird lovers and avid nature photographers.
 It is about 50 Km from Kanpur located on the National Highway road number 25 (NH 25).

-As the name suggest it's a place where you'll have the luxury to watch beautiful birds that migrate here from neighboring countries.
+As the name suggests it's a place where you'll have the luxury to watch beautiful birds that migrate here from neighboring countries.
 The best time to visit this place is winters when most of the migratory birds come here from countries like China, Russia, and Siberia.

 Famous for its bird sightings, now it also has a rest house, children park and a motel for that occasional drink.